Real Estate LLC Guide: Benefits and Drawbacks

 Many investors outsource property management to professional companies.
 Doing so frees up your time for more exciting stuff like starting another type of business or renovating more investment properties.

+LLC allows you to quickly appoint a third-party (non-owner) as a manager of your company.
 Another common option is to divide managerial duties between different LLC members.
 These duties should be outlined in the operating agreement.

 5. Fast access to good credit history